sc-clmn-io/ThreatResearchHub/CONTRIBUTING.md

 # Contributing to ThreatResearchHub

 Thank you for your interest in contributing to ThreatResearchHub!
-This document provides guidelines and information for contributors.
+This document provides guidelines and information for contributors to the Content Engineering Workflow platform for XSIAM/Cortex Cloud.

+## Platform Overview (January 27, 2025)

+ThreatResearchHub is a production-ready platform (95%+ operational) that transforms threat intelligence into complete XSIAM detection packages through a systematic 6-stage workflow.
+The platform emphasizes simplified lab automation (10-minute deployment) and reliable, functional XSIAM content generation with zero-hallucination validation.

 ## Code of Conduct